a

 The actual square footage of the tenant’s space is called the Net Rentable Area of the building.

 GLA, known as gross leasable area, is a measure of the total usable interior space in a real estate property.
-GLA consists of indications from floors and areas that are used for tenant-oriented business activity or shopping.
+Floors and areas that are used for tenant-oriented business activity or shopping make up GLA.

 Gross leasable area is an important factor when assessing the commercial value of a property because it indicates how much tenant rental income can be generated for the property’s owner.